DouglasDwyer/wasm_component_layer/README.md

 - Support for guest resources
 - Support for strongly-typed host resources with destructors

-The following features have yet to be implemented:
+The following things have yet to be implemented:

 - String transcoders
 - A macro for generating host bindings
 - More comprehensive tests
 - Subtyping

+## Optional features

+**serde** - Allows for the serialization of identifiers, types, and values.
+Note that serializing resources is not allowed, because resources may be tied to specific instances.